Title: What is the successful project

 Explanation.

-People are the core of any project and hence the project will be impacted by the level of motivation and skilled of the team members.
+People are the core of any project and hence the project will be impacted by the level of motivation and skills of the team members.
 It is important to have an enthusiastic and hardworking team in order to successfully accomplish the tasks.
-The team members should possess certain skills, experience and willingness to work towards achieving the objectives of the project.To put together an efficient team is not just about having the right people in place but also creating an environment that encourages the right behaviours.
+The team members should possess certain skills, experience, and willingness to work towards achieving the objectives of the project.Putting together an efficient team is not just about having the right people in place but also creating an environment that encourages the right behaviors.
 This also means that the team is trained and provided with the necessary resources and help that are likely to make them victorious.
 In addition, appreciation and rewards for performance help uplift the spirits of the team members and motivate them to work out more.
 Such a team is not only effective but also willing to put in extra work where needed, and sometimes this can mean the difference between a satisfactorily completed project and an outstanding one.

 Summarise 5: Risk Management, Solution Finding.